-- Participate in all fire drills and promptly leave a building when the fire alarm sounds.
-Follow any instructions of Campus Safety and Security or fire officials during a drill or an actual alarm. - Report any condition that creates a fire hazard (trash in the corridors or stairwells, missing fire extinguishers, blocked floor exits or stairwells, etc.) to Campus Safety.
-Campus Safety and Security will communicate with the appropriate offices. - Know where the fire extinguishers are located.
+- Participate in fire drills and promptly leave a building when any fire alarm sounds.
+Follow any instructions of Campus Safety and Security or fire officials during a drill or an actual alarm. - Report any condition that creates a fire hazard (trash in the corridors or stairwells, missing fire extinguishers, blocked floor exits or stairwells, etc.) to Campus Safety and Security who will communicate with the appropriate offices. - Know where the fire extinguishers are located.
 Learn how to operate them.
-If you need training, contact Campus Safety and Security. - Know the location of the fire alarms and how to activate them. - Know where the nearest exits are and be prepared to use an alternative exit, if necessary.
+If you need training, contact the Director of Environmental Health and Safety. - Know the location of the fire alarms and how to activate them. - Know where the nearest exits are and be prepared to use an alternative exit, if necessary.
 Plan how you would escape through each of these exits in case of a fire. - Know the location of the fire stairwells. - Never use an elevator to evacuate a building. - If you become trapped, dial 5424 from a campus phone or (413) 559-5424 from a cell phone and alert the officers to your location.